 PPC for lawyers is an area where firms must tread carefully and review both statutory and ethical implications before taking action.
 While a lawyer should never delegate his or her duty to perform a thorough review, working alongside an experienced and trusted legal marketing company can decrease the likelihood that an ethical violation or other wrong-doing will occur.
 However, as you will see, it is essential to note that the lawyer is the most familiar with the laws and ethical obligations imposed in his or her jurisdiction or jurisdictions.
 Let us take a look at a fairly widely-reported example of rather under-handed techniques and the respective state’s bar association’s actions.
 And if you are looking for a leading paid media or law firm search engine optimization (SEO) partner, give us a call.

 New York: But I Searched for Smith & Jones?

-As first reported on the New York Personal Injury Blog, a marketer from a firm, who will remain unnamed on this blog, contacted the owner of the NY Personal Injury Blog.
+As first reported on the New York Personal Injury Blog, a marketer from a firm, who will remain unnamed on this blog, contacted Attorney Eric Turkewitz.
 Their pitch was simple: they would avoid those pricey $100+ per-click keywords and yet still provide targeted and appropriate traffic through AdWords.
 Did this company have an inside track with Google?
 Hardly.

 What this marketing firm intended to do was so simple that, at first thought, the simplicity masked the risky and rather insidious nature of the scheme.
 They propose to purchase the names of prominent personal injury lawyers in the area and drive traffic to the site.